waywardgeek/subset_sum_crypto/README.md

 If classically secure, is this scheme quantum resistant?
 I am unfortunately not skilled in this area.
 However, the attacker will most likely need to solve the above simultaneous equations to derive `r`, `p`, and `the v` values.
-It would take experts in quantum crytography to analyze the difficulty of this.
+It would take experts in quantum cryptography to analyze the difficulty of this.

-However, we do know that direct application of Grover's algorithm to equations with 1024 unknown boolean variables is far too slow.
+However, we do know that direct application of Grover's algorithm to equations with 1024 unknown Boolean variables is far too slow.
 Is there anything like Shor's algorithm that can work here?

+## Conclusion

+Cryptography is hard.
+In general, if you invent a public key algorithm, then:

+1) It is not new: you've just re-invented something old.
+2) It is also insecure.

+I have not yet found this algorithm published anywhere.
+Most likely this is because it was too easy to break, and no one wound up with their name attached to it.
+That said, can you break it?
+I have failed so far, making this algorithm "Secure against Bill".
+That's all I know for now.